Letters Beyond Language

 and it belongs to all of us.

-Responses from people who attended the first version of this workshop in 2009:
+Responses from people who attended this workshop:

 “Refreshing and liberating”